-Altered Esthetics was founded in 2004 by Jamie Schumacher to assist low-income and unrepresented artists in the Minneapolis community.
+Altered Esthetics was founded in 2004 by Jamie Schumacher to assist low-income and unrepresented artists in Minneapolis.
 Over time, Ae has evolved to meet the needs in the growing Minneapolis/St. Paul arts scene.
-In 2006, we shifted our focus from representation to arts education and community building.
+Our mission now includes arts education and community building.

 In 2014, we closed our gallery doors at the Q.arma Building in Northeast Minneapolis to explore pop-up exhibitions in different locations around the Twin Cities.
 Ae held regular exhibitions at the Southern Theater in Minneapolis' West Bank from 2016 - 2018.
 Now, Ae hosts workshops, microcinemas, and other events at various Twin Cities venues including libraries, bookstores, and art studios/ maker spaces.

 Ae is operated by a volunteer board who dedicate their time and talent to the organization's mission and vision.
 In 2006, Ae gained nonprofit 501-C3 status.
 With exhibitions showcasing emerging artists, an annual avant-garde film festival, and professional and educational workshops for artists, Ae continues to contribute to the artistic community in the Twin Cities.